radsadke/Eleana-s-DND-Vault/src/site/notes/📖 Session 2 – {{The Ghostlight Express - Electric Boogaloo}}.md

 The party introduce themselves as they meet at the bar.
 Trick tries to poke Mr.Druskenvald, who takes his cane and lowers Trick's hand.
 Beau bows to Mr. Druskenvald.
 Everyone grabs some alcohol ... or milk.
 Grimm approaches adela and says, "Madam, Grim halverek, science expert of the mortal realm, leading expert.
 I am pleased to meet your service."
 Jiwho compliments Adelas cards and she offers everyone a Tarot reading.
 ### 🔮 Tarot Readings by Adela
+Each card drawn will have a **mechanical effect later** in the campaign.

 |            | Question                                                 | Card                                                                     | Meaning                                                                                                                                                                                                                                              |
 | ---------- | -------------------------------------------------------- | ------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |